UK regulator says changes afoot for "too complex" bank rules

 “Regulators cannot really police this complex beast,” Haldane said.
 “There are moves afoot with the Basel Committee to seek ways to simplify and streamline the move to a proper regulatory rather than self-regulatory edifice.
 That may take some time.”

-His comments signaled how Britain, whose taxpayers had to save banks including Lloyds Banking Group Plc (LLOY.L) and Royal Bank of Scotland Plc (RBS.L), has become a hardliner in regulation after years of “light touch” supervision before the crisis.
+His comments signalled how Britain, whose taxpayers had to save banks including Lloyds Banking Group Plc and Royal Bank of Scotland Plc, has become a hardliner in regulation after years of “light touch” supervision before the crisis.

 The Basel Committee said earlier this month work on reviewing in-house models would be accelerated this year.